postmanlabs/labs-docs/src/pages/docs/administration/updating.md

 Team members on v7 can update to v8 by navigating to **Settings** and selecting **Update** > **Download update**.
 You don't need an approval from an admin to update from v7 to v8.

-> If you are on a team and download Postman v8 while the rest of your team is using a earlier version of Postman v7, you will still be able to use v8.
+> If you are on a team and download Postman v8 while the rest of your team is using Postman v7, you will still be able to use v8.
 Syncing and collaboration won't be affected.

 ## Installing earlier versions of Postman